This recipe is brought to you in partnership with Red Star Yeast.

 - coarse sea salt for sprinkling

-- optional for topping: 4 Tablespoons (60g) melted unsalted butter
+- optional for topping: 4 Tablespoons (56g) melted unsalted butter

-- Turn the dough out onto a lightly floured surface.
-Knead the dough for about 3 minutes, then shape into a ball.
-Place in a large greased mixing bowl.
+- Shape the dough into a ball and place in a large greased mixing bowl.
 I usually use nonstick spray to grease it, but olive oil works too.
 Cover and let the dough rest in a warm area for about 10 minutes.

 - Preheat oven to 425°F (218°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.